Turf War (The Office): Synopsis

-After Nellie Bertram (Catherine Tate) reveals to Robert that he sent her a sexually suggestive voicemail, Robert tasks Pam Halpert (Jenna Fischer) with finding what the voicemail entailed.
-Initially, Pam tries to trick Nellie into divulging the contents of the message, but this plan is ruined when Angela Lipton (Angela Kinsey) shows up, claiming that she was Robert's "back-up plan" in case Pam failed.
+After Nellie Bertram reveals to Robert that he sent her a sexually suggestive voicemail, Robert tasks Pam Halpert with finding what the voicemail entailed.
+Initially, Pam tries to trick Nellie into divulging the contents of the message, but this plan is ruined when Angela Lipton shows up, claiming that she was Robert's "back-up plan" in case Pam failed.
 Finally, Pam steals Nellie's phone and brings it to Robert and the two listen to the various voice messages.
 After hearing several which paint a life for Nellie that is sad and lonely—she is unable to adopt a child and she has maxed out her credit cards—Pam relents and tells Robert that she will not help him anymore.
 Pam returns Nellie's phone and the two strike up a conversation.
 Nellie reveals to Pam her disgust for Robert, saying that he is sexually obsessed.
 She asks Pam if she wants to hear about Robert's voicemail, but Pam declines her offer.
 In the end, Nellie reveals to the camera that she is deeply moved to have a real friend at her work place.

 After learning that they have lost Prestige Direct, Jim, Dwight and Harry retreat outside for a coffee break.
 They end up having a conversation over what they would do with their lives, if they were not working for Dunder Mifflin.
 Jim jokingly says that he would be a beet growing competitor during the national contests while Harry would retire after selling one big item such as an airplane.
 Before he leaves, Harry says that Robert will be the ruin of the company and suggests they will not be working for Dunder Mifflin in six months, leaving a look of concern on Dwight and Jim's faces.